JocelynBe/AutonomousTradingBot/README.md

 Current working hypotheses:
 1. The input signal is insufficient to make the right decision
 2. The exchange fees are too high given the signal available
-3. The loss function is not well suited to the problem (anti-diagonal fee penalty)
+3. The loss function is not well suited to the problem (exponential anti-diagonal fee penalty)

 ## Loss functions